Samsung Q900 8K TV Review – Product Profile

 - Without stand: 123.7 lbs.

-Non HD content looked very good on this display, delivering cleaner images with considerably less noise, sharper lines and less compression artifacts.
+Non HD content looked very good on this display, delivering cleaner images with considerably less noise, sharper lines, and fewer compression artifacts.

 The improved brightness of the Q900 made its images appear with more punch, while dark areas looked more natural and well defined, and the colors appeared more vibrant; these qualities were especially apparent when viewing HDR content.